leto96/nodejs-twilio-sandbox-whatsapp-api/Readme.md

 ![Configure Sandbox](./public/Wpp_messages.png)

-You can set up any logic, reply differently some messages or numbers.
+You can set up any logic inside the code, reply differently to different incoming messages or to different numbers.

 More info [here](technical.md)